go-imsto/imsto/API.md

 1. Request new ticket and drop a barcode in web browser
 > `POST /imsto/ticket`
 2. Take the barcode that include ticket token in iOS program
+3. Check the ticket is valid and unfinished, read it's prompt for display
-3. Post one or more files to server with argument token
+4. Post one or more files to server with argument token
 > `POST /imsto/`
 > mutilpart-data: file=FILE,roof=ROOF,token=TICKET_TOKEN